Last Updated on July 27, 2021 by Mark Ferguson

 If I were to rent my flips after I fixed them up, I might be able to get away paying long-term capital gains tax.
 Again, there are no guarantees because I am a professional flipper.
 Here are the problems I see with renting a flip.

 - I make a lot of repairs on my flips and I want them to look great when they are listed.
-If I rented the property I risk the tenants messing up all the new fixtures, paint, flooring and more.
+If I rented the property I risk the tenants messing up all the new fixtures, paint, flooring, and more.
 I can’t wait to make repairs, because most of my flips need a lot of work and cannot be rented in the state I buy them in.

 - I would have to refinance the property or pay off my loans if I rented the houses as well.

-- After I repair the house I would have to take time finding tenants, checking references, advertising and signing leases.
+- After I repair the house I would have to take time finding tenants, checking references, advertising, and signing leases.
 Most tenants want a long-term lease, which means I would have to rent the house for a year.
 It takes time to repair the property and I would want to sell the property after the tenants moved out.
 I would have to hold the properties well over one year, probably close to 18 months to make renting work.

 How much money would I save by holding these properties?

-If I go to all this trouble and time to pay less taxes, what would I actually save?
+If I go to all this trouble and time to pay fewer taxes, what would I actually save?
 Assuming the long-term rate stays at 15 percent, I would save about 20 percent on taxes.
 However, there is a push to increase the long-term capital gain tax rate.
 I average about $30,000 in profit on each flip, which would equate to $6,000 in tax savings on each flip.
 That is a lot of money to save, but I am actually getting more money overall?

 If I held my properties longer I would have to flip half the houses I do now.
 If I flip ten houses a year I would make $300,000.
-If I could only flip 5 houses a year, I would make $150,000 a year, but pay less taxes.
+If I could only flip 5 houses a year, I would make $150,000 a year, but pay fewer taxes.
 If I made $300,000 paying 35 percent in taxes I would pay $105,000 to the IRS.
 If I made $150,000 paying 15 percent in taxes I would pay $22,500 to the IRS.
 I pay a lot less in taxes, but I don’t care how much I am paying, I care how much I am keeping.
-In one scenario I keep $195,000 and in the other scenario I keep $127,500.
+In one scenario I keep $195,000 and in the other scenario, I keep $127,500.

-Not only would I make much less money holding the properties, I would risk the IRS saying sorry you don’t qualify since you are a dealer and I would have to pay the full taxes.
+Not only would I make much less money holding the properties, but I would also risk the IRS saying sorry you don’t qualify since you are a dealer and I would have to pay the full taxes.
 I also risk the market changing and I didn’t even consider the refinancing costs or carrying costs, although rent may make up for some of that.

-I make more money by paying more taxes on my flips, because I can flip more houses.
+I make more money by paying more taxes on my flips because I can flip more houses.
 There is also less risk with the market and tenants.
-For some people who only flip one house a year, maybe it makes sense to turn it into a rental, before you sell.
+For some people who only flip one house a year, maybe it makes sense to turn it into a rental before you sell.
 Always talk to an accountant to make sure you are following the rules in these matters.